Dimension formulas for Siegel modular forms of level $4$: Introduction

 At least for $k\geq6$ the codimension $\dim M_k(\Gamma)-\dim S_k(\Gamma)$ can be determined from the cusp structure of the Satake compactification and Satake's characterization of the image of the global $\Phi$-map.
 In degree $2$ the method distills down to a simple formula, which we record in Theorem~\ref{thmcodim}.
 We thus obtain codimension formulas for all the groups in \eqref{congruencesubgroupseq}; see Table~\ref{codimensionstable}.
 Together with the information about $\dim M_k(\Gamma)$ in Table~\ref{dimMktable}, we get the dimension formulas for $\dim S_k(\Gamma)$ in Table~\ref{dimSktable} for all $\Gamma$ except $\Gamma_0'(4)$.

 To obtain further results we consider the automorphic representations $\pi$ generated by the eigenforms in $S_k(\Gamma)$ for $\Gamma$ in \eqref{congruencesubgroupseq}.
 If we factor an irreducible such $\pi$ into local representations $\pi\cong\otimes\pi_v$ with irreducible, admissible representations $\pi_v$ of $\GSp(4,\Q_v)$, then $\pi_\infty$ is a ``holomorphic'' representation of lowest weight $k$, and $\pi_p$ is unramified for all primes $p\geq3$.
 If $\Gamma$ is not equal to $\Gamma_0'(4)$, then $\Gamma$ contains a conjugate of $\Gamma(2)$, and consequently $\pi_2$ will have non-zero fixed vectors under the local principal congruence subgroup $\Gamma(\p)$, where $\p=2\Z_2$.
 A complete determination of such $\pi_2$, which are also known as representations with non-zero hyperspecial parahoric restriction, has been achieved in \cite{Rosner2016}.
 We reproduce the list of irreducible, admissible representations of $\GSp(4,\Q_2)$ with non-zero hyperspecial parahoric restriction in Table~\ref{parahoricrestrictiontable}.
 They are organized into types I, IIa, IIb,~\ldots.
-We let $S_k(\Omega)$ be the set of cuspidal, automorphic representations which are holomorphic of weight $k$ at the archimedean place, unramified outside $2$, and are of type $\Omega$ with non-zero hyperspecial parahoric restriction at $p=2$; see Definition~\ref{Skomegadef} for more details.
+We let $S_k(\Omega)$ be the set of cuspidal, automorphic representations which are holomorphic of weight~$k$ at the archimedean place, unramified outside $2$, and are of type $\Omega$ with non-zero hyperspecial parahoric restriction at $p=2$; see Definition~\ref{Skomegadef} for more details.
+We note that $S_k(\Omega)$ is a finite set; see~\cite{BorelJacquet1979}.

-A key result which allows us to get information about $\Gamma_0'(4)$ is a lemma from \cite{Yi2021} implying that if an irreducible, admissible representation of $\GSp(4,\Q_2)$ has non-zero $\Gamma_0'(\p^2)$-invariant vectors, then it also has non-zero $\Gamma(\p)$-invariant vectors, and hence appears in Table~\ref{parahoricrestrictiontable}.
+A key result which allows us to get information about $\Gamma_0'(4)$ is \cite[Lemma 4]{Yi2021}.
+It implies that if an irreducible, admissible representation of $\GSp(4,\Q_2)$ has non-zero $\Gamma_0'(\p^2)$-invariant vectors, then it also has non-zero $\Gamma(\p)$-invariant vectors, and hence appears in Table~\ref{parahoricrestrictiontable}.
 Therefore, eigenforms in $S_k(\Gamma_0'(4))$ also generate elements of $S_k(\Omega)$ for some $\Omega$.
 Conversely, given an automorphic representation $\pi\cong\otimes\pi_v$ in $S_k(\Omega)$, and a non-zero vector in $\pi_2$ invariant under the local congruence subgroup $C$ analogous to $\Gamma$ for some $\Gamma$ in \eqref{congruencesubgroupseq}, we can construct an element of $S_k(\Gamma)$ by ``descending'' to the Siegel upper half space $\UHP_2$.
 We thus get the relation

 where $s_k(\Omega)=|S_k(\Omega)|$ and $d_{C,\Omega}$ is the common dimension of the space of $C$-invariant vectors in representations of type $\Omega$ occuring in Table~\ref{parahoricrestrictiontable}.
 The numbers $d_{C,\Omega}$ can all be calculated and are listed in Table~\ref{localdimtable}.